galaunay/latexdiff.el/README.md

 # Emacs-latexdiff

-Latexdiff is a minor mode to interact with [Latexdiff](https://github.com/ftilmann/latexdiff) for version controlled repositories.
+Latexdiff is a minor mode for Emacs to interact with [Latexdiff](https://github.com/ftilmann/latexdiff) for version controlled repositories.

 ## Requirements
-Emacs-latexdiff requires Emacs-24.4 or later and optionnaly [Helm](https://github.com/emacs-helm/helm).
+latexdiff requires Emacs-24.4 or later and optionnaly [Helm](https://github.com/emacs-helm/helm).

 ## Install